Vandebron/tech-blog/assets/posts/building-native-images-and-compiling-with-graalvm-and-sbt.md

 A whopping 555MB for a server exposing one endpoint which jar-file was only 42MB.
 But to run this jar-file in a container, this container needs to ship with a JVM, and that's where the overhead lies.

-With that Docker image and jar file as a reference, the native-image will be called into action.
+With that Docker image and jar file as a reference, we can now look into how the native-image operators together with Docker.

-GraalVM does not support cross-building, meaning an application cannot be expected to be built in a Mac environment and run in a Linux environment.
+GraalVM does not support cross-building, meaning an application cannot be expected to be built in a MacOS environment and run in a Linux environment.
 It has to be built and run on the same platform.
 With the help of Docker, the desired built environment can be provided.
 The `Dockerfile` looks as follows:
 ```docker
 FROM oracle/graalvm-ce AS builder